Twitter suspends journalists who wrote about Elon Musk - KESQ

 AP Technology Writer

-Twitter on Thursday suspended the accounts of journalists who cover the social media platform and its new owner Elon Musk, including reporters working for The New York Times, Washington Post, CNN and other publications.
+Twitter on Thursday suspended the accounts of journalists who cover the social media platform and its new owner Elon Musk, including reporters working for The New York Times, Washington Post, CNN, Voice of America and other publications.

-Neither the company nor Musk gave any explanation for why it took down the accounts and made their profiles and past tweets disappear.
+The company hasn’t explained why it took down the accounts and made their profiles and past tweets disappear.

 Several of the reporters suspended Thursday night had been writing about that new policy and Musk’s rationale for imposing it, which involved his allegations about a stalking incident that affected his family on Tuesday night in Los Angeles.